elisseck/hm-public/README.md

 ## Working on this project

 In this project, we use [GitHub Flow](https://guides.github.com/introduction/flow/), a lightweight, branch-based workflow that supports teams and projects where deployments are made regularly.
 In addition, we would appreciate if you fork from this project and create a feature branch from your fork.
 When your work is ready, you can create a Pull Request from your forked project's feature branch into this repository's master branch.
 This helps us keep the branch structure of this repo clean.

+## Running deployments
+The QA server deployments _may_ be handled by Capistrano config The production server has a deploy.sh script in the home directory of the devuser that outlines the steps necessary